sCBD: Full Spectrum vs. Broad Spectrum vs. Isolate: Which one’s for me?

 As a CBD educator, certified health coach, neuromuscular therapist, master herbalist and retail CBD store owner, I can assure you that you’ll be thoroughly educated on the benefits and uses of CBD without the scare tactics and wanton warnings about drug interactions (yes, there are some to be aware of but they are miniscule in comparison to the amazing benefits CBD can provide).
 Claiming that you should only trust the medical and pharmaceutical companies who flex their muscles over the very people who schooled them can be off-putting for both consumers and educators.

-Fine and Well CBD Lifestyle Studio is a is a higher-end, top-quality, organic CBD retailer offering a complete lifestyle experience.
-We have partnered with 2 organic Hemp farms in Colorado and have our own brand of products.
-We will continue to formulate and grow our Fine+Well CBD line as our company grows.
-We offer fun and edgy clothing, gifts, Yoga classes, Tai Chi classes and twice a month we offer our FREE CBD 101 Class.
+Fine and Well Organics is a is a boutique, top-quality, organic CBD retailer offering a complete lifestyle experience.
+We have partnered with a top quality, organic hemp farm in Colorado and have our own brand of products.
+We will continue to formulate and grow our Fine+Well Organics line as our company grows.

 Author Carlene Saelg